 Formula-fed infants may need to transition to a new formulation from time to time.
 Often, it is done to better suit particular feeding requirements; however, it may also be necessary because of a recipe update on their usual formula.

-Every baby is unique, and most babies are likely to adjust well to the transition; however, some may find the change of formula more difficult and may experience short-term tolerance issues.
+Every baby is unique, and most babies may likely adjust well to transitioning to a new formulation.
+However, some may find the change in formula more difficult and may experience short-term tolerance issues.
 Because of this, it is recommended to transition gradually, to allow their digestive system to get used to it.